The EBOT Exam is a specialist exam in trauma and orthopaedics.

 The written section will be taken separately from the oral examination.

-Section 1 – The written section will be completed online and will consist of 100 multiple choice questions (MCQs) in the single correct answer format.
-It will be held in the different examination centres in Europe or as proctored online exam on Tuesday, 11 June 2024.
+The EBOT Exam Written Section will be completed online and will consist of 100 multiple choice questions (MCQs) in the single correct answer format.
+It will be held in the different examination centres in Europe or as proctored online exam on Tuesday, 27 May 2025.
 Applicants need to pass Section 1 to proceed to Section 2.

 Candidates can choose to sit the written part in a Pearson Vue test centre (subject to availability) or as fully proctored online exam at home or any other location convenient to them (subject to meeting the minimal technical requirements).

-Section 2 – The oral examination will take place on 05 & 06 October 2024.
+The Oral Examination will take place on 27 & 28 September 2025.
 The location will be published here as soon as it has been decided.

 Please note that currently, non-EU citizens NOT working in a European country cannot be accepted.
 EU applicants are those candidates with citizenship of the European Union (EU), including Norway, Switzerland, United Kingdom & new countries joining the European Union (EU) as well as associate members of the UEMS (Turkey, Croatia and Israel).